quarkslab/crypto-condor/docs/source/development/CONTRIBUTING.md

 The parsing script will use these classes, creating a new instance for each group of vectors, and parsing the text file to extract the values of each vector.

-The `add_primitive` script also generates a JSON file, which should associate the chosen parameter to a list of protobufs with vectors for that parameter.
+It also includes a `generate_json` function that is used to generate the JSON file that declares the list of protobufs which are available for each parameter.

 ### Primitive

-Second, it creates the primitive module, `primitives/AES.py` in this case, where the code to test implementations will lie.
+Second, it creates the primitive module, `primitives/MLKEM.py` in this case, where the code to test implementations will lie.

 As a rule of thumb, this module includes: